kwu71/ScreenWise/README.md

     - Node JS as my run time environment and Express to route my backend creating the API endpoints

 # Challenges
+Since this was my first full stack app, the challenge came from learning basic backend functions and how to display the data to the frontend of the application.
+I learned a lot, from how to use MongoDB to setting up my first API endpoints.

+# Video

+You can find the loom video here that showcases the project and its extent: